microsoft/update-server-server-sync/README.md

 * programmatically browse the Microsoft Update catalog
 * sync updates locally and run advanced queries on update metadata
 * export updates to WSUS
-* run your upstream update server in an ASP.NET Core web app and serve updates to downstream WSUS servers
+* run an upstream update server in ASP.NET Core and serve updates to downstream WSUS servers

 ## Reference the library in your project